Topics: VA Loans & Military Relocation Buying & Selling Hill Country & Neighborhoods Property Tax & Homeownership

 Why is San Antonio called Military City USA?

-San Antonio earned the title Military City USA because it is home to Joint Base San Antonio (JBSA) — one of the largest joint military installations in the United States — along with the Audie L. Murphy VA Hospital, Brooke Army Medical Center (BAMC), and one of the highest concentrations of veterans per capita in the country.
+San Antonio earned the title Military City USA because it is home to Joint Base San Antonio (JBSA) — one of the largest joint military installations in the United States — along with the Audie L. Murphy Memorial VA Hospital, Brooke Army Medical Center (BAMC), and one of the highest concentrations of veterans per capita in the country.
 The city has supported the U.S. military since the 1800s and its economy, culture, and infrastructure are deeply built around serving those who serve.

 What is JBSA and which bases are included?